-The 2012/13 annual audit report highlighted that the council does not have a long term financial strategy in place which would align with council priorities over the longer term.
+The 2012-2013 annual audit report highlighted that the Council did not have a long term financial strategy in place which would align with Council priorities over the longer term.
 In response to this, a Change Programme team has been established to harness new technologies and look towards innovative solutions to deliver service efficiencies.
-By working with services and other stakeholders, the programme team will focus on developing a range of options for change which will deliver recommendations for cost reductions and improvements through changes in business processes, efficiencies and better use of technology and innovation.
+By working with services and other stakeholders, the programme team is focused on developing a range of options for change which will deliver recommendations for cost reductions and improvements through changes in business processes, efficiencies and better use of technology and innovation.
+A medium term financial strategy is being developed and will be presented to the Policy and Resources Committee in June 2015.

-The 2012/13 follow-up of the national report on Scotland's Public Finance: Addressing the Challenges found that the council continued to show a good understanding of the financial challenges it faces, and had been proactive in preparing financial plans to manage budget reductions.
-The council has a clear understanding of its costs and the impact of efficiency savings on service delivery.
-It also concluded that senior officials and members demonstrate ownership of financial plans which they scrutinise before approval.
+The 2012-2013 follow-up of the national report on Scotland's Public Finances: Addressing the Challenges found that the Council continued to show a good understanding of the financial challenges it faces, and had been proactive in preparing financial plans to manage budget reductions.
+The Council has a clear understanding of its costs and the impact of efficiency savings on service delivery.
+It also concluded that senior officials and Elected Members demonstrate ownership of financial plans which they scrutinise before approval.

-We have a Code of Conduct for employees and elected members adhere to the nationally prescribed Code of Conduct for Members, prepared by the Standards Commission.
+We have a Code of Conduct for employees and Elected Members adhere to the nationally prescribed Code of Conduct for Elected Members, prepared by the Standards Commission.

 The Council has adopted the SPSO (Scottish Public Services Ombudsman) Model Complaints Handling Procedure and complaints are reported to Council committees 6 monthly as part of the Planning, Performance and Risk Management Framework, with plans in place to report to committee on how the complaints have informed service improvements.
-Relevant staff received training through SPSO e-learning, with members trained by the Head of Legal Services.
-The 2012/13 Local Code self-assessment process however identified that the complaints system could be improved by recording actions taken to prevent complaints occurring; informing SMT of complaint investigations and publication of complaint statistics on the Council's website.
+Relevant staff received training through SPSO e-learning, with Elected Members trained by the Head of Legal Services.